-- implementing the student anti-bullying and responsible use of technology procedures by responding promptly and appropriately to reported incidents of bullying - supporting the student anti-bullying and responsible use of technology procedures through positive modelling and the promotion of appropriate behaviour - engaging in professional learning to support appropriate anti-bullying responses which could include cyber safety, restorative justice practices, mediation and developing social skills in students.
+- implementing the student anti-bullying and responsible use of technology procedures by responding promptly and appropriately to reported incidents of bullying, in a way that is sensitive to the diverse backgrounds and circumstances of students - supporting the student anti-bullying and responsible use of technology procedures through positive modelling and the promotion of appropriate behaviour - engaging in professional learning to support appropriate anti-bullying responses which could include cyber safety, restorative justice practices, mediation and developing social skills in students.
 Such opportunities are made available to staff on the same basis as other professional learning. - supporting all aspects of related school policies - remaining vigilant in how students are using technology through positive modelling and the promotion of appropriate behaviour - embedding critical thinking, values clarification, respectful relationships and developing empathy into our teaching practice - responding to bullying and cyber-bullying concerns by providing age appropriate guidance and boundaries so that students can learn to self-regulate.